FarmData2/FarmData2/components/README.md

     - This function returns:
       - `true` to apply valid styling (green check)
       - `false` to apply invalid styling (red x and invalidFeedbackText)
       - `null` to not apply either styling.
+This should be applied when showValidityStyling is set false, and also non-required inputs that are blank.

   - The `showValidityStyling` prop should be is set by the entry point to
     - `true` when "Submit" is clicked